Detroit-Free-Press/Parcel-data/README.md

 # data
-Parcel data for use in an anomaly detection project.
+Michigan parcel data for use in an anomaly detection project.

-Parcel data for Michigan communities

 | Geography | Updated         | Dictionary | Data|
 |:--        |:--              |:--         |:--  |